 Knowing that, you can create different campaigns so that you move those customers down the funnel.

-How to actually get started with Facebook ads
+Let’s look at how to get started with Facebook ads in practice.

 This is a major resource since it is developed by Facebook itself.
 Go through the whole course, take notes and Google what parts do not seem clear for you.